SGGP

 US Treasury Secretary Janet Yellen.
 Source: VNA |

-In a letter to Congress, Ms. Yellen said the Treasury Department expected to make about $130 billion in payments in the coming days, including payments to veterans, Social Security beneficiaries and Medicare health insurance programs.
+In a letter to Congress, Ms. Yellen said the Treasury Department is expected to make about $130 billion in payments in the coming days, including payments to veterans, Social Security beneficiaries and Medicare health insurance programs.

-Meanwhile, negotiations between US President Joe Biden and the Republican majority in the House of Representatives over the debt ceiling are expected to drag on into next week.
+Meanwhile, negotiations between US President Joe Biden and the Republican majority in the House of Representatives on the debt ceiling are expected to drag on into next week.
 According to Joe Biden, both sides are very close to an agreement.
-The remaining disagreement is the Republican Party's demand to cut spending on health insurance programs, food stamps and other federal aid programs to reduce budget spending by $11 billion over 10 years.
+The remaining disagreement is the Republican Party's request to cut spending on health insurance programs, food stamps and other federal aid programs to reduce budget spending by $11 billion over 10 years.

 Democrats vehemently opposed the request.
 White House spokesman Andrew Bates called the Republican request “cruel and senseless,” according to AP.